The New College, Chennai: Location

-The college is located in the Center of Chennai on a 9 acre campus.
+The college is located in the Center of Chennai on a 9 acre campus on Peters Road, Royapettah.
 It is one of the few colleges in Chennai located within the city hub.
 The older buildings are notable for their Indo-Saracenic architecture which stand in contrast to the new educational blocks.
 The older buildings are being renovated.
-The same campus also houses New College Institute Of Management, MEASI Academy Of Architecture And Institute Of Research In Soil Biology and Bio-Technology, MEASI Institute Of Information Technology And MEASI CA Academy.
+The same campus also houses New College Institute of Management, MEASI Academy of Architecture And Institute of Research in Soil Biology and Bio-Technology, MEASI Institute of Information Technology And MEASI CA Academy.